Part 2: Make the Approval Process Multi-instance

 Set the new name to Travel Request Main Approval Process, hit Create and then Finish to create the new main approval process.

-As before, delete the predefined Start event
+As before, delete the predefined Start event and drag a new

-onto the process diagram and name it Main Approval Process.
+Swimlanes>Pool onto the process diagram and name it Main Approval Process.
 Then name the

-existing lane to Travel Requestor and add a new lane below (Swimlanes>Lane
+existing lane to Travel Requestor and add a new lane below (Swimlanes>Lane)

 named System.

-Add a Start events>Start event
+Add a Start events>Start event within the System lane and a new

-Activities>Decision task
+Activities>Decision task,

 name it Evaluate number of approvals needed.
 Next, connect Start event

-by dragging the small sequence flow icon (arrows) from
+with the Decision task by dragging the small sequence flow icon (arrows) from

-onto the decision task.
+the Start event onto the decision task.

-icon after selecting the Decision task to
+Use the exclusive gateway icon after selecting the Decision task to

-add a gateway and then the User task
+add a gateway and then the User task icon to add a new User

 task after the gateway and name it Select approvers.

-again by using that small icon,
+After the User task, add a gateway again by using that small icon,

-then in the same fashion an end event
+then in the same fashion an end event.

-Go back to the first gateway
+Go back to the first gateway, use the sequence flow icon again and

-to add an alternative path, then use the
+drag it to the second gateway to add an alternative path, then use the

-centric handle of that sequence flow
+centric handle of that sequence flow to drag it below the user task.

 The process model now looks like this: